 Dental Implant FAQ

-are rapidly becoming the restoration of choice when a single or multiple teeth are missing.
+Dental Implants are rapidly becoming the restoration of choice when a single or multiple teeth are missing.
 By replacing the root of your missing tooth, we can then place a dental crown, a bridge, or a denture appliance on your newly implanted titanium root, giving you a firm, stable restoration.
+A restored confidence is one of the many benefits of dental implants.
 Our team at Manhattan Maxillofacial Surgery Group can provide you with a permanent solution.
 Working with Dr. Del Valle and Dr. Shahgoli we can design a treatment plan that is right for you.

 What are dental implants?